ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-taps-transport-security.md

 the application, record protocol, and transport once the handshake is active.

 - Send Handshake Messages
-The handshake protocol needs to be able to send messages over a transport to the remote peer to establish trust and negotiate keys.
+The handshake protocol needs to be able to send messages over a transport to the remote peer to establish trust and to negotiate keys.
 Protocols: All (TLS, DTLS, QUIC + TLS, MinimalT, CurveCP, IKEv2, WireGuard, SRTP (DTLS))

 - Receive Handshake Messages
-The handshake protocol needs to be able to receive messages from the remote peer over a transport to establish trust and negotiate keys.
+The handshake protocol needs to be able to receive messages from the remote peer over a transport to establish trust and to negotiate keys.
 Protocols: All (TLS, DTLS, QUIC + TLS, MinimalT, CurveCP, IKEv2, WireGuard, SRTP (DTLS))

 - Identity Validation